Disposing of Evidence

 Memories and Bias

 We constantly shuffle memories in and out of storage, recalling and updating with each experience.
 Each episode smoothly integrating into the autobiographical self—the structure used to define the self.
 We need a backdrop of experience to define the self and we need a steadiness of self to interpret new experiences.
-We remain connected to past hurts, failures, successes, and pleasures; these become the building blocks—we are the person behind all these good and bad the experiences.
+Accordingly, we remain connected to past hurts, failures, successes, and pleasures; these become the building blocks—we are the person behind all these good and bad the experiences.

 Adding to the complexity, the autobiographical self is constantly reconstructing.
 Life isn’t static.
 The view of self is a dynamic changing foundation.
 Memories adjust to fit the current image.
 Children may see themselves as bad kids deserving punishment; but with age and guidance, they may adjust the meaning, seeing themselves as a victim, or a survivor.
 Because of the complexity, the ready availability to causes almost every situation, we can easily pick and choose meanings behind events.
 And when obvious facts emerge contradicting our conclusion, we can simply cognitively dispose of the evidence and focus attention on friendlier facts.